 Moving Averages (SMA & EMA)

-Trend-following indicators that smooth price data to show the average price over a specific period.
+Moving Averages (SMA & EMA) is trend-following indicators that smooth price data to show the average price over a specific period.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 Moving averages smooth out the noise in price to show you the underlying trend.
 Think of them as the "trend line that automatically updates."